top of page

 STEERING

-The Baja car's steering system consists of an aluminum rack and pinion interface and is designed to provide tactile feedback and predictable handling for the vehicle.
+The Baja car's steering system consists of a custom molded wheel attached to a hollow steel tube, which drives an aluminum pinion and rack system in order to steer the car left and right.
+The rack and pinion interface is designed to provide tactile feedback and predictable handling for the vehicle.
 Steering assists suspension in creating favorable vehicle dynamics, with the main goal of preparing the car for the maneuverability event at competition.

 Want to Join the Team?